-Studies that are in progress include; infrastructure planning, water management and tails storage.
-The geotechnical, comminution and electrical portions of the studies completed in 2015 found similar results to that set forth in the feasibility study prepared by Copper Fox in 2012 on the Schaft Creek project are similar.
+Studies in progress include; infrastructure planning, water management and tails storage.
+The geotechnical, comminution and electrical portions of the studies completed in 2015 found similar results to that set forth in the feasibility study prepared by Copper Fox in 2012.

-Pursuant to the SCJV; Teck as Operator of the Schaft Creek Joint Venture has delivered a draft of the proposed 2016 program for consideration by the Management Committee of the SCJV.
-Details of the program and estimated costs will be announced when the program and budget has been approved by the Management Committee of the SCJV.
+Pursuant to the SCJV, Teck as operator of the Schaft Creek project has delivered a draft of the proposed 2016 program for consideration by the Management Committee of the SCJV.
+Details of the program and estimated costs are expected to be announced in early April.